bobmonsour/bobmonsour.com/src/posts/my-first-30-days-of-learning-to-play-the-piano.md

   - personal
 description: A brief dive into my journey...with a few stats and a couple of (bad) audio clips.
 keywords: 30 days of piano, learning piano
+image:
-imagesrc: "first-30-days-of-piano.jpg"
+  source: "first-30-days-of-piano.jpg"
-imagealt: "a man playing a Steinway piano"
+  alt: "a man playing a Steinway piano"
+  caption: "Photo by me -- some sheet music and learning materials"
 ---

-{% image imageDir + imagesrc, imagealt, "100vw", "eager" %}

-<p class="caption">Photo by me -- some sheet music and learning materials</p>

 ## Table of Contents